-Certificate of completion will not be accepted after the due date.
-Failure to submit by the due date will result in applicable points being assessed to your driver's license.
-Failure to submit a certificate of completion within 60 days of election will result in a $23 late fee, an $18 penalty, and payment of the 9% discount.
-Failure to complete driver-improvement course is considered an election.
+A certificate of completion will not be accepted after the due date.
+Failure to submit by the due date will result in applicable points being assessed to your driver’s license.
+Failure to submit a certificate of completion within 60 days of election will result in a $23 late fee, an $18 penalty, and payment of the 18% discount.
+Failure to complete a driver-improvement course is considered an election.

 Option 3 – Request a Payment Plan

 Single-Case Payment Plans